 The timeline of events when it comes to inheritance is as shown in the image below.

 Have any questions about HDB inheritance?
-Ask us in the comments or on the chat icon on the bottom right of your screen!
+Ask us in the comments or using the chat icon on the bottom right of your screen!

 Don’t have an agent yet?
-Find agents experienced in downgrading from a condo to an HDB on Propseller, to start your journey.
+Find agents experienced in inheritance HDB cases at Propseller, to start your journey.

 Disclaimer: All information and materials contained in these pages including the terms, conditions and descriptions are subject to change.
 In addition, we do not make any representations or warranties that the information we provide is reliable, accurate or complete or that your access to that information will be uninterrupted, timely or secure.